 In considering the possible effects of the intervention, we decided during the study to also examine the effects of appointment systems on newly treated patients during their first six months of therapy.
 During the follow-up survey, conducted five months after the final supervisory visit, we therefore identified a secondary rolling cohort of newly treated patients.
 We limited inclusion in this rolling cohort to a maximum of five newly treated patients per month per facility.
-These were selected for those initiating treatment 6-12 months before the intervention and for 6 months after the intervention training, comprising a total of up to 60 newly treated patients per facility, or up to 360 per intervention, some of the newly treated cohorts were only followed for four or five months.
+These were selected for those initiating treatment 6-12 months before the intervention and for 6 months after the intervention training, comprising a total of up to 60 newly treated patients per facility, or up to 360 per intervention and control group.
+Due to the relatively short follow-up period after the intervention, some of the newly treated cohorts were only followed for four or five months.
 The addition of the second cohort of newly treated patients and the analysis of time until study outcomes strengthened the overall evaluation.
 Figure 2 illustrates our sampling process.